 Citizens ended December 31, 2014 with 8 counties by adding Lawrence County with the acquisition of Peoples Security Bank of Louisa.
 On January 8, 2016, Citizens National Bank completed the acquisition and merger of Alliance Banking Company located in Winchester, KY.

 With the addition of Clark County, Citizens begins 2016 operating 13 branches in nine counties throughout Kentucky, with approximately $622 million in assets and $503 million in deposits.

 In May 2016, Citizens decided to return to our roots and convert from a national charter to a state chartered member of the Federal Reserve and on June 30, 2016, the bank officially changed its name to Citizens Bank of Kentucky.
 The new name and updated logo were introduced to reflect the bank’s commitment to serve the banking needs for the citizens of Kentucky.

-Citizens Bank of Kentucky is the one of the largest independently owned and operated community banks in Kentucky.
+As of December 2020, Citizens Bank of Kentucky operates 12 branches in eight counties, which include Johnson, Floyd, Magoffin, Boyd, Carter, Pike, Lawrence and Clark counties.
+Citizens Bank of Kentucky remains one of the largest independently owned and operated community banks in Kentucky.

 To report a Lost or Stolen Debit/ATM Card between the hours of 9am-5pm please call (866) 462-2265.

 After hours please call (800) 811-8148, select option 3.